vippsas/vipps-developers/common-topics/direct-vs-psp.md

    and an extremely high completion rate.
    See:
    [When do users get a "soft decline" and need to complete a 3-D Secure verification?](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs/users-and-payments-faq#when-do-users-get-a-soft-decline-and-need-to-complete-a-3-d-secure-verification)
+ 7. With direct integrations the merchant is guaranteed top get the money, as Vipps Mobilepay takes the risk in case of fraud.

 ## Extremely high success rate of direct integrations